covcom/304CEM/labs/week1/worksheet1.md

 #### Basic debugging

+For a much more detailed description read Google's [debugging JavaScript][Debugging] guide.

 Sometimes your attempts to change the code will introduce bugs.
 A bug is usually signalled by some kind of error message, usually RED in colour, appearing on the console.
 If you find a bug has appeared in your code do the following to help track it down:

 * Note the line number that caused the problem, if any is mentioned on the console output (sometimes it is not)